What does SEO stand for?

 Capacity: If you currently don’t have enough staff to handle the potential large increase in business that comes with more website traffic, then SEO might not be for you.
 However, SEO results usually take between 3 – 6 months to appear, so you could have time to adjust to the increased business activity gradually.

 Website’s conversion rate: Your website’s conversion rate might vary depending on your industry, niche or other factors.
 If you already have a lot of website traffic but aren’t converting much of this to sales, then what you need first and foremost is probably a web designer.
-(Understanding approximately how many times customers typically need to come in contact with your brand is another important factor when measuring the success of any results).

 How do you improve SEO?